 Family Promise partners with religious congregations, community organizations, schools and local service agencies to help families transition from homelessness to permanent housing.
-Host congregations provide accommodations and meals for four to five families (up to 14 people) for one week every 2 1/2 to 3 months on a rotating schedule.
+Host congregations provide accommodations and meals for 3 to 4 families (up to 14 people) for one week every 60 to 90.
 Host congregations turn their houses of worship into temporary homes to provide sleeping quarters and a hospitality room where guest socialize, do homework, and watch television.
 Guest are provided with evening meals and breakfasts.
-Volunteers from host congregations provide services to the families in the program 24 hours a day, seven days a week.
+Volunteers from host congregations provide supportive services to the families in the program 24 hours a day, seven days a week.

 What We Do

 Family Promise of Lubbock's mission is to provide homeless families with children the tools necessary to achieve long-term financial stability.